psperkins/mystic-tape-deck/wp-content/plugins/menu-image/readme.txt

 2. Menu preview in standard twenty-thirteen theme

 == Changelog ==
+### 2.9.2 ###
+* New - Include Freemius framework.
+* New - Settings panel.
+* New - Option to enable/disable image on hover.
+* New - Options to change the custom image sizes.

 ### 2.9.1 ###
 * Fix previous broken update.
 Sorry for that, everyone is mistake.